Making Your Values Really Stand Out

 When we look at everyday objects, a without touching them, we can visually see the objects as 3D because of the way light reflects off of them and shadows are created behind them.
 When we look at objects in this light, we are seeing them through the eyes of the artist.
 We give the objects value based on how light or dark certain areas appear.
 Look at where the light reflects on an item.
 Determine where that light is coming from, the placement of the light will affect how real your shadows appear-if a shadow is not where it should be, it will distort your drawing.

-We all see the circle on the left as a flat object while the object on the right looks very three dimesnional
+We all see the circle on the left as a flat object; the sphere on the right looks very three dimensional.

 How to think about Shadows

 Adding casted shadows is a great way to make your sketch appear three dimensional.
 A cast shadow is the dark area cast on an adjacent surface by a solid object.
 StudyÂ the figure shown above as an example.
 When looking for shadows, search for the light areas (called “light values”); these will be the brightest areas of your drawing and probably wont require any shading.
 Then find the dark values, on the object itself, which are the shadows.
 Finally find the cast shadows, because these will typically be the darkest in your sketch.

 When you shade and add shadows to your drawings, you create a contrast between light and dark and you can accentuate the differences between objects.
 This will make your drawing much more realistic and give it a more interesting look.